 Pretrial diversion is typically available to first-time, non-violent drug offenders who meet certain criteria.

 The goal of these programs is to reduce the number of low-level drug convictions and provide an opportunity for rehabilitation instead of incarceration, as outlined under Ohio Revised Code § 2935.36.
-If you qualify, you may be able to avoid a conviction that could negatively impact your job, education, and housing opportunities.

 Requirements for Completing a Diversion Program